alexdmoss/alexos.dev/medium/02-What-I-Learnt-At-KubeCon-2019.md

 During one of the keynotes, [Janet Kuo](https://www.youtube.com/watch?v=w62T1SN4g6Y) did a very nice segment on the Kubernetes project in CNCF itself.
 I liked her timeline narrative:

 - 2003 - Borg was created.
-No, not in Star Trek, this is Google's collective instead.
-That was, staggeringly enough, May 1989
+No, not in Star Trek (which was, staggeringly enough, May 1989!), this is Google's collective instead
 - 2006 - Linux cgroups arrived
 - 2008 - Linux adopted the "container" naming convention
 - 2009 - Omega - the next-gen Borg at Google, which heavily influences Kubernetes design